knightsUCF/SC/Outline.md

 4) Strikingly, the strongest interactions amongst the Vegf family members were associated with placental growth factor (Plgf) binding to Vegfr1 (Fig. 5d).

-<h3> Summary for Analysis of macroglia heterogeneity reveals astrocyte and OPC-specific roles during gliosis </h3>
+<h3> Analysis of macroglia heterogeneity reveals astrocyte and OPC-specific roles during gliosis </h3>